 Karle Lewer, MCC, RN, Samaritan Pacific Communities Hospital

 Mother's milk is the best possible food during your baby's first year, and nursing can be a rewarding experience for both you and your baby.
-Nursing, as breastfeeding is often called, doesn't always "come naturally" for all mothers and babies.
-That's why Samaritan offers lactation support staffed by registered nurses who have taken additional training in breastfeeding to become certified lactation consultants.
+Breastfeeding doesn't always "come naturally" for all mothers and babies.
+That's why Samaritan offers lactation support staffed by specially trained and certified lactation consultants.

 You may wish to seek the assistance of a lactation consultant if: